OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ### Dynamic Analysis on Non-Rooted Devices

-Non-rooted devices provide the tester with two benefits:

-- Replicate an environment that the application is intended to run on.
+Non-rooted devices have the benefit of replicating an environment that the application is intended to run on.
-- Thanks to tools like objection, you can patch the app in order to test it like if you were on a rooted device (but of course being jailed to that one app).

-In order to dynamically analyze the application, you can also rely on [objection](https://github.com/sensepost/objection "objection") which is leveraging Frida.
-However, in order to be able to use objection on non-rooted devices you have to perform one additional step: [patch the APK](https://github.com/sensepost/objection/wiki/Patching-Android-Applications#patching---patching-an-apk "patching - patching an APK") to include the [Frida gadget](https://www.frida.re/docs/gadget/ "Frida Gadget") library.
-Objection communicates then using a Python API with the mobile phone through the installed Frida gadget.
+Thanks to tools like [objection](0x08-Testing-Tools.md#objection), you can patch the app in order to test it like if you were on a rooted device (but of course being jailed to that one app).
+To do that you have to perform one additional step: [patch the APK](https://github.com/sensepost/objection/wiki/Patching-Android-Applications#patching---patching-an-apk "patching - patching an APK") to include the [Frida gadget](https://www.frida.re/docs/gadget/ "Frida Gadget") library.

-In order to accomplish this, the following commands can set you up and running:
+Now you can use objection to dynamically analyze the application on non-rooted devices.

+The following commands summarize how to patch and start dynamic analysis using objection:

 ```bash
 # Download the Uncrackable APK